In this section

 There are several means of identifying asylum seeker status; also see information on the DIBP Immicards.

 People on Temporary Protection Visas (TPV) - TPVs were proposed for reintroduction in October 2013 - see NSW Refugee Advice and Casework Service (RACS) Factsheet and the Victorian Refugee Health Network Asylum seeker fact sheet from that time.
-Legislation changes in December 2014 allowed TPVs to proceed, reintroducing the TPV 785 (XD) and introducing a new form of 'Safe Haven Enterprise' (SHEV) Visa - see DIBP TPV and Protection Application Information and Guides (PAIG).
-SHEV became available in July 2015.
-See DIBP fact sheet, RILC fact sheet - SHEV, and Department of Social Services - TPV entitlements.
+Legislation changes in Dec 2014 allowed TPVs to proceed, reintroducing the TPV 785 (XD) and introducing a new form of 'Safe Haven Enterprise' (SHEV) Visa - see DIBP TPV and SHEV, and Protection Application Information and Guides (PAIG).
+SHEV became available in July 2015 and arrangements included Victoria from Oct 2016.
+Also see RILC fact sheet - SHEV, and Department of Social Services - TPV entitlements.

-All asylum seeker groups have a health assessment – either in held detention where it is provided by IHMS, or in the community where it may be provided after release from detention as part of refugee health care, or by BUPA (contracted by DIBP)
+All asylum seeker groups have a health assessment – either in held detention (through IHMS), or in the community after release from detention as part of refugee health care, or by BUPA (contracted by DIBP).

-As of late 2016 and early 2017, asylum seeker clients have been sent proforma letters from DIBP requesting health examinations as part of the processing for TPV or SHEV - to be completed at BUPA Medical Visa Services.
+As of late 2016 and early 2017, asylum seeker clients have been sent pro forma letters from DIBP requesting health examinations as part of the legacy caseload processing - to be completed at BUPA Medical Visa Services.
 Key details include:

-Access to services, workrights, and Medicare for the different asylum seeker groups is shown in Table 1.
+Access to services, workrights, and Medicare for the different asylum seeker groups (and those on a TPV) is shown in Table 1.

 DIBP.
 Able to engage legal assistance under the Migration Act